KlazHTT/personal-website/pages/using.md

 For gaming subscriptions, similar to above idea.

 Overall, I am quite happy with how much I am spending on my online subscriptions.
-It could be better, but I am satisfied that it is below $100 CAD per month.
+It could be better, but I am satisfied that it is about $100 CAD per month.